JeNeSuisPasDave/AdventOfCode-2025/notes.md

 **14:13**

 Got implementation done.
 Unit tests working, and got correct answer with example input.
 About to try actual input file.

+**14:51**

+I submitted the Part 1 answer and it was correct.
+I worked on Part 2, which I was suprised to find not that much of an extension from what I did in Part 1.

+Finished the implementation.
+Learned more about mutability in Rust.
+It ran a couple seconds on the input data, which makes me think I could have made this more efficient.
+For now, though, it is enough to have submitted a correct answer for Part 2 and earned my gold stars.